Some Tame Gazelle: Characters

 All through her life, Barbara Pym recorded odd names that pleased or amused her – for example, a cathedral organist named A. Surplice.
-A roman à clef like Some Kind Gazelle gave her full scope for a range of private jokes of that kind.
+A roman à clef like Some Tame Gazelle gave her full scope for a range of private jokes of that kind.
 The Bede sisters, who gain excitement from so small a village event as the departure of the vicar's wife watched from behind bedroom curtains, are given the same surname as the ecclesiastical historian, The Venerable Bede.
 And Dr Theo Grote, who gives slide-lectures on the Mbawawa people, shares his name with George Grote, author of the voluminous History of Greece.

 Then, in a novel where so much is made of "our greater poets", the characters bear the name of several.
 The Augustan poets Thomas Parnell and Matthew Prior give their names to the librarian Dr Parnell and the dressmaker Miss Prior.
-Other 18th century literary names include Akenside, that of the Count's letter-writing friend, and Piozzi, which was the name given the Count in Pym's original manuscript before the editors at Cape made her change it.
-Edgar Donne, who pronounces his name as Don, is embarrassed by the Archdeacon's insistence that it should be pronounced like the poet John Donne’s as Dunne.
-The Archdeacon himself also has a poet's name, that of Thomas Chaucer's disciple Thomas Hoccleve, and quotes both John Gower and Chaucer to an uncomprehending congregation in his sermons.
-The humour is further underlined by his wife and her niece both being more erudite students of Middle English literature.
+Other 18th-century literary names include Akenside, that of the Count's letter-writing friend, and Piozzi, which was the name given to the Count in Pym's original manuscript before the editors at Cape made her change it.
+Edgar Donne, who pronounces his name as Don, is embarrassed by the Archdeacon's insistence that it should be pronounced, like the poet John Donne’s, as Dunne.
+The Archdeacon himself also has a poet's name, that of Thomas Chaucer's disciple Thomas Hoccleve, and quotes John Gower and Chaucer to an uncomprehending congregation in his sermons.
+The humour is underlined by the fact that both his wife and her niece are more erudite students of Middle English literature.

-Pym's characters were thereafter to recur in minor roles in later novels.
-Archdeacon Hoccleve featured in Excellent Women and A Glass of Blessings.
-Harriet Bede reappeared in An Unsuitable Attachment, in which Count Bianco's death is also reported.
+Pym's characters sometimes recur in minor roles in later novels.
+Archdeacon Hoccleve features in Excellent Women and A Glass of Blessings.
+Harriet Bede reappears in An Unsuitable Attachment, which also includes the report of Count Bianco's death.